Union Pacific – Performance Evaluation of 2020

 Other mergers built Union Pacific over the next 110 years:

 Today, Union Pacific is the largest publicly traded market capitalization railway in the world.
 Its revenues are almost one-third of all Class I Railways in North America.
 What is most impressive about their record is that the railroad has paid dividends for 121 years in a row.
-It is referred to as the ‘Gran Daddy’ of railroads given its history and industry position.
+It is referred to as the ‘Grand Daddy’ of railroads, given its history and industry position.

 The company focuses on three groups of commodities as follows:

-The number one metric to measure a railroad company are revenue ton miles which are the total miles of hauled freight.
-A secondary measure is dwell time and a tertiary measure of performance is the operating ratio (costs of hauling as a percentage of revenue).
+The number one metric to measure a railroad company is revenue ton miles, which are the total miles of hauled freight.
+A secondary measure is dwell time, and a tertiary measure of performance is the operating ratio (costs of hauling as a percentage of revenue).
 Here is a table of the last six years:

 Metric 2020 2019 2018 2017 2016 2015